yuan-qi5/E2E-VLA-_AD/README.md

   - [LingoQA][16] : LingoQA: Visual Question Answering for Autonomous Driving
   - [GPT-Driver][17] : Learning To Drive With GPT
   - [DriveLM][18] : DriveLM: Driving with Graph Visual Question Answering
-  - [Drama][19] : DRAMA: Joint Risk Localization and Captioning in Driving
-  - [IDD-X][20] : IDD-X : A multi-view dataset for ego-relative important object localization and explanation in dense and unstructured traffic.

   - [][21]
 - [RL paper][20]